 Not all sentences end with a period of jail time; some have repercussions that continue across a criminal’s life.
 For example, in many US states, sex offenders aren’t allowed within a certain proximity of schools, playgrounds, or daycare centers, even after they’ve done their time.
 The logic behind this is simple: We can’t trust the judgment of convicted felons.
 Just like minors and people deemed mentally incompetent aren’t trusted with the vote, neither should convicted criminals.
 The same way we want to trust our candidates, we also must trust the people voting them in.

 Jail is a loss of freedom.

-The threat of jail time isn’t necessarily enough of a deterrent to those with a criminal streak, as evidenced by the number of repeat offenders who return to jail (45% within five years of release).
+The threat of jail time isn’t necessarily enough of a deterrent to those with a criminal streak, as evidenced by the number of repeat offenders who return to jail (44% before their first full year out of prison).
 By definition, jail is a loss of freedom, and this threat is enhanced when it includes the loss of democratic rights as well.
-While some may argue that felons are mostly indifferent to losing the right to vote, the message is a societal one as much as a personal one: Criminal behavior is intolerable, and losing your most basic rights is fair game as a punishment.
+While some may argue that many felons may be indifferent to losing the right to vote, the message is a societal one as much as a personal one: Criminal behavior is intolerable, and losing your most basic rights is fair game as a punishment.

-Bottom line: Many people deserve a second chance, but not when they pose a risk to society at large.
+The Bottom Line: Many people deserve a second chance, but not when they pose a risk to society at large.
 What do you think?
 Should the right to vote be untouchable, or is it a privilege that has potential to be revoked?